seungwoochoe/dictionanki/README.md

 ## Features
 - No internet connection is needed.
-- Dictionanki makes word-definition sets ready to be imported into Anki.
-You just need to import a created text file.
 - Replace words from example sentences with underscores (______).
 - Optionally prune extra information like comparative and superlative form information, plural form information, regular verb conjugation forms information, *ORIGIN* part, and more specific definitions that are starting with "•".
 - Italicize and dim example sentences and labels (*[with object], archaic, mainly British, North American, Biology*, ...).